 What happens when we don’t get what we asked for?

-If God knew already that night that the plan was to bring this man home to heaven with Him, then why would He ask us to pray?
-Was there a fault in our prayer or a flaw in our faith?
-Was something missing?
-Or did God just ask us to pray but then withhold anyways?
-Is He angry?
-Is He mean?
-Is He unfair?
+If he already knows what will happen, then why would God ask us to pray?
+Is there a fault in our prayer or a flaw in our faith?
+Is something missing?
+Or does God just ask us to pray but then withhold anyway?
+Is He angry? mean? unfair?

-Then I went to a meeting and we discussed this same question: If God knew the answer, why did He want us to ask Him?
+I read my Bible and studied and prayed.
+I wrestled with the text and why God had decided I needed to read it.
+Then I went to a meeting, and we discussed this same question: If he already knows the answer, why does God want us to ask him?
 Why pray?
 To what end?

 Connection with our Savior.

 Isn’t this prayer?
-Isn’t the opportunity to sit down and offer up any and all emotions and requests and decisions and heartache and celebration…to offer up every piece of our hearts and souls to Him… isn’t that the epitome of connection?
+Isn’t the opportunity to offer up any and all emotions and requests and decisions and heartache and celebration…to offer up every piece of our hearts and souls to Him… isn’t that the epitome of connection?